Why I Started Drinking Liquid Chlorophyll

 The easiest ways to take liquid chlorophyll as a supplement is to add it to your water or make yourself an Energy-Boosting Green Chlorophyll smoothie.
 There are also some wonderful clean beauty brands using chlorophyll as an ingredient in their skin care products.

 *Chlorophyll may increase sun sensitivity for some users.
+These statements are based on the personal benefits I saw while taking this under the direction of my physician.
 As always, consult with your physician before adding supplements into your diet, and be sure to read the instructions thoroughly before use.